Lucilene: Sexual and reproductive health needs must be prioritised

 Lucilene explains how despite of COVID-19 movement restrictions sexual and reproductive health services must remain a priority.

 Plan International has been operating in Mozambique since 2006.

 Working together with children, young people, supporters and partners, we strive for a just world, tackling the root causes of the challenges girls and vulnerable children face.
 We ensure marginalised children and young people realise their full potential and contribute significantly to the development of their communities.

-To achieve our goals, we put children’s rights at the centre of our work and partner with like-minded organisations to influence our country’s decision makers.
+To achieve our goals, we place the rights of children at the centre of our work and partner with like-minded organisations to influence the country’s decision makers.

-Mozambique has among the highest rates of child marriage and teenage pregnancy in the world.
-These issues are driven by social norms that prevent girls from realising their rights and they contribute to a lack of education and poor economic opportunities for girls and young women in the country.
+Mozambique has among of the highest rates of child marriage and teenage pregnancy in the world.
+These issues are related to structural drivers of poverty as well as harmful social norms that prevent girls from realising their rights, including access to quality education and economic opportunities.

-We currently work in the provinces of Inhambane and Nampula.
-In Inhambane we work in the districts of Jangamo, Govuro and Homoine.
-In Nampula we work in the districts of Nampula City, Rapale, Mogovolas and Moma.
+We are currently working in the provinces of Sofala, Inhambane and Nampula.
+In Sofala, we work in Búzi and Nhamatanda districts.
+In Inhambane, we are working in the districts of Jangamo, Govuro, Panda and Homoine.
+In Nampula, we are working in the city of Nampula and districts of Rapale, Mogovolas, Meconta and Moma.

 We won’t stop until we are all equal.

 Our current priorities include: